Eve00000/website/content/news/XXXX-XX-XX-mixxx-2_5-released .md

 Ho Ho Ho, our sleigh is filled with many shiny presents:

-* A red box filled with brand new waveform textures and features: 'SlipMode waveform' gives you visual aid while scratchin', the 'beats until next marker' helps you never missing the break, the GL ES support makes it run smooth and many more...
+* A red box filled with improvements to waveforms: 'SlipMode waveform' gives you visual aid while scratchin', the 'beats until next marker' helps you never missing the break, the GL ES support makes it run smooth and many more...

 [@Video](https://www.youtube.com/watch?v=QUuiu7BlCzI)